budarin/babel-preset-perf/README.md

 -   verbose
 -   useStatsServer

-Example of using parameters to configure a preset
+Example of using options to configure a preset

 ```js
 {